Baoquan-Han/AZS_Project/README.md

 # AZS Project Data
-Data For the iMeta AZS Project, all data
+Data For the iMeta AZS Project, the file content of the data was used in this study, and all information of the data has undergone anonymization procedures.